xMartin/php-introduction/04_objects_and_classes.md

 ### Constructors

 Making an address object without any data in the first place doesn't really make sense.
 It would be useful, and simpler to use, if we could set the data right when we create the object.
-There's a special method that does that, it's called a "contructor".
+There's a special method that does that, it's called a "constructor".

 ```php
 <?php